Exploring Diet Fizzy Drinks: Making Informed Choices

 What about Aspartame?

-The evaluation considered both human and animal studies, revealing limited evidence connecting aspartame to potential cancer risk in humans.
-Consequently, IARC classified aspartame as 'possibly carcinogenic.'
-The World Health Organization (WHO) has established an acceptable daily intake of 0-40mg per kg of body weight.
-This equates to around 2,800mg for an average-weight man (70kg), equivalent to 9-14 cans of Diet Coke per day if aspartame is not consumed from other sources.
+The World Health Organization (WHO) has established an acceptable daily intake of 0-40mg per kg of body weight, which is about 2,800mg for an average-weight man (70kg).
+This is roughly equivalent to 9-14 cans of Diet Coke per day, assuming no other sources of aspartame are consumed.

 Making Informed Choices

-Exploring Refreshing Alternatives:
+Exploring Refreshing Alternatives

-Enhance your still or sparkling water with a twist of citrus zest, like lemon, lime, or orange, for a burst of natural flavour.
+Enrich your still or sparkling water with a twist of citrus zest, like lemon, lime, or orange, for a burst of natural flavour.

 Drop a few fresh mint leaves into your water for a refreshing and invigorating touch.